ssssam/omnibus-codethink-toolchain/README.md

 ### sparc-sun-solaris2.11

-We build 32-bit toolchain binaries and the compilers default to producing 32-bit binaries.
-You can pass `-m64` to produce 64-bit binaries, and multilib is supported so this should work for all cases.
+We build 32-bit toolchain binaries, but the compilers default to producing 64-bit SPARCv9 output.
+You can pass `-m32` to produce 32-bit binaries instead, and multilib is supported so this should work for all cases.
 This is a big-endian platform.

 Some (e.g. [Gentoo](https://wiki.gentoo.org/wiki/Sparc/Multilib)) say 32-bit is
 still preferred on Solaris except for processes that need more than 4GB data or